futurewei-cloud/alcor-control-agent/src/README.md

 # Summary
 Source code folder:

-- Comm: Library for communication with network controllers and transit daemon
+- comm: Library for communication with Alcor controllers, includes gRPC and MQ implementation
+- dhcp: DHCP server implementation
+- dp_abstraction: Data plane abstraction layer implementation
 - grpc: Auto generated source codes and library for gRPC interface with Alcor Controllers
 - net_config: Library for configurating host networking components
+- ovs: OVS data plane implementation
 - proto3: Auto generated source codes and library for proto3 scheme for communication with Alcor Controllers
-- transit_rpc: Library for RPC interface with transit daemon
 - test: Unit and integration test code

 # Build and Execution Instructions using Dockerfile
 Since the Alcor Control Agent relies on a few external dependencies, Dockerfile was used for fast build and test environment setup.

 ## Setting up a Development Environment
 The Alcor Control Agent project currently uses cmake for building.
-It includes the Alcor controller and Transit submodules to consume the needed proto3 schemas and RPC definitions.
+It includes the Alcor controller submodule to consume the needed proto3 schemas and gRPC definitions.

 To set up your local development environment, we recommend to use fork-and-branch git workflow.